- 0.1 Which Way Should I Walk – North to South or South to North?

 - 0.3 Why Should I Hike The Cotswold Way?

-- 1 What are the Best Sights to See Along the Way?
+- 1 What are the Best Sights on the Cotswold Way?

 - 2 How Difficult is The Cotswold Way?

-The Cotswold Way is an escarpment walk from Bath.
-It is one of Britan’s shorter National Trails, but still one of the best long distance routes in the UK.
-The Way offers 164km of glorious walking in southwest England.
+The Cotswold Way national trail is an escarpment walk from Bath.
+It is one of Britan’s shorter National Trails, but still one of the best long distance walking routes in the UK.
+The Way offers 164 km of glorious walking in southwest England, (164 km = 102 miles).
 It is a good option for those seeking a challenge without too much length.
 The route runs along almost the entirety of the western side of the Cotswolds Area of Natural Beauty (AONB).

 It’s a great way to experience all the best bits of one concentrated area of beauty.
 For those who’ve never before ventured into the Cotswolds, this trail is a great way to fully indulge in all it has to offer.